The cost of recruitment varies depending on the method chosen for hiring new staff.

 Traditional High Street Agencies typically operate on a contingent (no placement, no fee) basis.
 They may charge fixed fees or fees based on a percentage of the candidate's starting salary (10%-25%).
 For a candidate with a £30,000 salary, the fee could range from £3,000 to £7,500.
 Rebates may be provided if the candidate leaves within a certain period (usually 0-12 weeks or up to 26 weeks).

 Executive Search Consultancies can work on a contingency or retained basis.
 Their fees tend to be higher (20%-30% of the starting salary) as they usually operate in the higher end of the market.
 For a £50,000 salary, fees can range from £10,000 to £15,000.
 Rebates or free replacement guarantees may be available in some cases.

 Retained search consultancies charge 25%-33% of the starting salary, with payments divided into three stages:

-The first and second stages are usually not refundable, if no one is appointed following interviews by the clients then the Search Consultancy will re-visit the market and draw up a further shortlist of candidates.
+The first and second stages are usually non-refundable, if no one is appointed following interviews by the clients then the Search consultancy will re-visit the market and draw up a further shortlist of candidates.

 These companies may negotiate for an ongoing relationship and volume deal.

-These consultancies are specialists in particular fields, for example IT or Financial Services.
-They will operate on the same terms as Executive Search Consultancies on both contingent and retained terms.
+Niche Specialist Consultancies focus on specific industries, like IT or Financial Services, and operate on the same terms as Executive Search Consultancies, offering both contingent and retained services.

 When considering costs it is important to acknowledge that the cost of a bad hire is estimated to be around 2.5 times annual salary of the individual so if we consider comparing a candidate on £100,000 per annum with a contingent recruitment fee of 25%, ie. £25,000 and a retained recruitment fee of 33%, ie., £33,000, it is worth investing in the recruitment process as this chart shows: